 Organizers

 Yuanxi Fu is a PhD student in the School of Information Sciences at the University of Illinois at Urbana-Champaign.
 She received her MS in bioinformatics (2021) and PhD in chemistry (2015) from the University of Illinois at Urbana-Champaign and BS in chemistry from Nanjing University in China (2008).
-Her research interest include argumentation, Science of Science, and social epistemology.
-Her current subjects of research include unreliability propagation and literature review automation.
+Her research interest is reasoning and argumentation in science.
+She is currently working on her dissertation titled “Unreliablity Propagation in Science: Conceptual Foundations and Mitigation Measures.”

 Dr. Rodrigo Dorantes-Gilardi is a Associate Research Scientist and part-time Lecturer at Northeastern University.
 His research at NetSI centers on Network Science with applications in biology and the science of science.
 He currently work in the team of Albert-László Barabási, where they study the impact of biotechnology in science and innovation.
 Using computational methods, his work involves studying the factors that influence impact & recognition in creative fields.